DIPlib/diplib/src/documentation/viewer.md

   The histogram also indicates the value of the operating point and the current mapping range.

-4. **Status bar**
+\subsection viewer_status_bar Status bar

   The status bar gives the current pixel value, and shows option values after you change them.

+\subsection interaction Interaction

 Interaction occurs mainly within the main visualization window, and depends on where it occurs:

-- *%Tensor elements*
+\subsubsection interaction_tensor Tensor elements

 Within the tensor visualization subwindow, left-clicking selects the tensor element to visualize.
 If the RGB colorspace is chosen, left-clicking allocates the next available color (R, G or B) until three elements have been selected.
 Left-clicking on an already selected element deselects it.

-- *Slices*
+\subsubsection interaction_slices Slices

 Left-clicking in a slice changes the operating point for the visualized dimension(s).
 If slice projection is used, this will also affect the slices that are being visualized in the other projections.

 Shift-left-dragging sets the projection ROI.
 The ROI edge closest to the cursor is selected to be moved.
 This is only available when minimum, mean, or maximum projection is used.

 Middle-dragging gives some limited control over the relative sizes of the three projections.

 Right-dragging moves the slice, which is convenient when zooming in.

 Scroll wheel zooms in and out, centering in the current cursor position.
 Zooming in on the ancillary windows (nominal XZ and YZ) only zooms the Z dimension relatively.

-- *Slice labels*
+\subsubsection interaction_labels Slice labels

 Right-clicking on a slice label changes the visualized dimension for that projection.
 In the special case of selecting '-', a 1d slice is shown.
 Note that the horizontal dimensions of the nominal XY and XZ slices are necessarily the same, as are the vertical dimensions of the nominal XY and YZ slices.

 Zooming near the slice labels only zooms that dimension.

-- *%Histogram*
+\subsubsection interaction_histogram Histogram

 Left-dragging in the histogram changes the mapping range limits.

-- *Status bar*
+\subsubsection interaction_status_bar Status bar

 To the right of the status bar is the Link indicator, which can be used to link to other windows.
 Simply click the indicator in the source window, and then in the destination window.
 Operating point, zoom and offset will then be shared between the windows.
 Right-click to unlink.

 There are also a few keyboard shortcuts:

-- *N* and *P*
+- <kbd>N</kbd> and <kbd>P</kbd>:
   Step through the third image dimension.

-- *F* and *B*
+- <kbd>F</kbd> and <kbd>B</kbd>:
   Step through the fourth image dimension.

-- *Control-1*
+- <kbd>Ctrl</kbd>+<kbd>1</kbd>:
   Sets a 1:1 image pixel to screen pixel zoom for all dimensions.

-- *Control-F*
+- <kbd>Ctrl</kbd>+<kbd>F</kbd>:
   Sets the image to fill the screen area, but maintaining the XY aspect ratio.
 The zoom of nonvisualized dimensions is reset to 1.

-- *Control-L*
+- <kbd>Ctrl</kbd>+<kbd>L</kbd>:
   Sets linear mapping between global minimum and maximum values.

-- *Control-N*
+- <kbd>Ctrl</kbd>+<kbd>N</kbd>:
   Creates a linked clone of the current viewer.
 Convenient when wanting to display different tensor elements, mappings, etc.

-- *Control-R*
+- <kbd>Ctrl</kbd>+<kbd>R</kbd>:
   Resets the projection ROI.

-- *Control-W* and *Control-Shift-W*
+- <kbd>Ctrl</kbd>+<kbd>W</kbd> and <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>W</kbd>:
   Closes the current window or all windows.

-## Usage example
+\section viewer_example Usage example

 The viewer is most easily used through the `dip::viewer` namespace.
 Simply call